githubscientist/re-fsdcwdtb27/README.md

 - Then we have used Fetch API to make API requests.
 - Fetch API is a modern way to make API requests in JavaScript.
 - We have a separate library called Axios to make API requests.

+### React Router Loaders

+- Loaders are functions that run before a route is rendered.